s2l1/Guides/README.md

 # Ronin Dojo Guides

+This out out of date!!!
+Please see here https://github.com/RoninDojo/RoninDojo

 Ronin Dojo is the RPi4 and Odriod N2 installation variant of Samourai Wallet's Dojo.
 This is not a change to their code or application, rather the installation process modified specifically for RPi4/Odroid.

 Our Mission is to bring full on-chain self-sovereignity at an afforable price!